-Xyrem can slow or stop your breathing, even at regular doses or if you are also taking stimulant medicine.
-Never use this medicine in larger amounts, or for longer than prescribed.
+Take Xyrem oral solution exactly as prescribed by your doctor.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Sodium oxybate can slow or stop your breathing, even at regular doses or if you are also taking stimulant medicine.

 Xyrem may be habit-forming.
-Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-Misuse of this medicine can cause breathing problems, seizure, loss of consciousness, or death.
+Misuse can cause addiction, overdose, or death.
+Keep the medication where others cannot get to it.
 Selling or giving away this medicine is against the law.

-Take Xyrem on an empty stomach at least 2 hours after a meal.
-It is important to take the dose at the same time each night.
+Take Xyrem at least 2 hours after a meal or snack.
+It is important to take this medicine at the same time each night.

-Each dose must be mixed with two ounces (one quarter cup) of water in the child-resistant dosing cups provided with the medication.
+Each dose of Xyrem oral solution must be mixed with two ounces (one quarter cup) of water in the child-resistant dosing cups provided with the medication.
 Both doses must be used within the same night.
-Throw away any dose that has been mixed with water but not used within 24 hours of mixing.
+Throw away any oral solution that has been mixed with water but not used within 24 hours of mixing.

 Usual Adult Dose for Narcolepsy:

 Initial dose: 4.5 g orally per day, divided and given as 2 equal doses with the first dose taken at bedtime and the second dose taken between 2.5 to 4 hours later

 -The dose may be increased by 1.5 g (OR 0.75 g/dose) orally per night in weekly intervals

 Maintenance dose: 6 to 9 g/day

 Usual Adult Dose for Idiopathic Hypersomnia: